 The Company has divested numerous businesses, investments and facilities through agreements containing indemnifications or guarantees to the purchasers.
 Many of the obligations contain monetary and/or time limitations, which extend through 2037.
-The aggregate amount of outstanding indemnifications and guarantees provided for under these agreements is \$122 million as of December 31, 2017.
+The aggregate amount of outstanding indemnifications and guarantees provided for under these agreements is \$116 million as of December 31, 2018.
 Other agreements do not provide for any monetary or time limitations.

-Based on the Company's evaluation of currently available information, including the number of requests for indemnification or other payment received by the Company, the Company cannot estimate the Possible Loss for the remaining divestiture obligations, if any, in excess of amounts accrued.
+Based on the Company's evaluation of currently available information, including the number of requests for indemnification or other payment received by the Company, the Company cannot estimate the remaining divestiture obligations, if any, in excess of amounts accrued.